obonaventure/cnp3/book/application/http.rst

  The HTTP cookies introduced by Netscape_ are key for large e-commerce websites.
 However, they have also raised many discussions concerning their `potential misuses <http://www.nytimes.com/2001/09/04/technology/04COOK.html>`_.
 Consider `ad.com`, a company that delivers lots of advertisements on web sites.
 A web site that wishes to include `ad.com`'s advertisements next to its content will add links to `ad.com` inside its HTML pages.
 If `ad.com` is used by many web sites, `ad.com` could be able to track the interests of all the users that visit its client websites and use this information to provide targeted advertisements.
 Privacy advocates have even `sued <http://epic.org/privacy/internet/cookies/>`_ online advertisement companies to force them to comply with the privacy regulations.
 More recent related technologies also raise `privacy concerns <http://www.eff.org/deeplinks/2009/09/new-cookie-technologies-harder-see-and-remove-wide>`_

+.. rubric:: Footnotes

+.. [#furilist] The list of standard URI schemes is maintained by IANA_ at http://www.iana.org/assignments/uri-schemes.html

+.. [#ffavicon] Favorite icons are small icons that are used to represent web servers in the toolbar of Internet browsers.
+Microsoft added this feature in their browsers without taking into account the W3C standards.
+See http://www.w3.org/2005/10/howto-favicon for a discussion on how to cleanly support such favorite icons.